MicrosoftDocs/common-data-model-and-service/common-data-model/1.0om/api-reference/utilities/telemetryclient.md

 ms.author: t-honchen
 ---

+# Telemetry Client

 > [!IMPORTANT]
 > Telemetry Client is currently in PREVIEW.

-# Telemetry Client

-This is an interface that can be implemented to ingest telemetry into databases.
+The interface that can be implemented to ingest telemetry into databases.

 ```csharp
 public interface TelemetryClient